The Ronald Reagan Myth

 Ronald Reagan, quoted in Time, May 17, 1976

-"...a faceless mass, waiting for handouts."
+"A faceless mass, waiting for handouts."

 Ronald Reagan, 1965.
-(Description of Medicaid recipients.)
+(Reagan describing Medicaid recipients.)

 "Unemployment insurance is a pre-paid vacation for freeloaders."